Complete Periodontal Care for Gum Disease

 Treating Gum Disease

 When we see that gum disease is present, either during a routine appointment or because you’ve come in with symptoms, we need to act fast to prevent it from spreading further.
 In fact, if we catch it early enough, we might even be able to reverse the damage.
 With early-stage gum disease, we can perform a deep cleaning to remove the plaque and bacteria causing the gum disease.
 We may also provide a topical antibiotic to stop the infection.
 With more advanced periodontitis, we may recommend oral surgery using our soft tissue laser to remove the disease and restore some health to your gums.
 No matter what stage gum disease you have, though, it’s important that you come in as soon as possible so we can start the treatment process.
+Severe gum and bone disease that loosen up the teeth will require you to do to a periodontist in Houston.

 What Our Patients Are Saying